neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/keeping_state.md

 scrollController.value.animateTo(100);
 ```

 Mutable states are provided by [`ValueContainer`](../werkbank/ValueContainer-class.html).
 The object is created once via `create`, survives hot reloads, and is properly disposed when no longer needed.
-Other than immutable states, you cannot reassign the value in your use case.
+Unlike immutable states, you cannot reassign the value in your use case.
 For objects that require a `TickerProvider`, use [`mutableWithTickerProvider`](../werkbank/StatesComposer-class.html).

-## When to use the StateAddon, KnobsAddon or the WrappingAddon
+## When to use the StateAddon, KnobsAddon, or the WrappingAddon

 - In comparision to the **KnobsAddon**
   - There is no need to implement something for each type, like a Knob of type String